elastic/kibana/rfcs/text/0011_global_search.md

 no reliable way to know for sure what the public address used to access kibana is (at least from the server-side).

 A new `server.publicAddress` property will be added to the kibana configuration, allowing ops to explicitly define the public address to instance is accessible from.
+This property is only meant to be used to generate 'links' to arbitrary resources and will not be used to configure the http server in any way.

-When not explicitly defined, this property will be constructed using the known `server` configuration values:
+When not explicitly defined, this property will be computed using the known `server` configuration values:

 ```ts
 const defaultPublicAddress = removeTrailingSlash(